Effective field theory for radiative corrections to charged-current processes I: Vector coupling: Statement of the problem and results

-Using $\Delta_{f,R}$ from Eqs.~\eqref{eq:DRnum}-\eqref{eq:DFnum}, respectively, in the master formula~\eqref{eq:Vudn}, we can extract $V_{ud}$.
-This requires experimental input for the neutron lifetime $\tau_n$ and the ratio $\lambda$ of axial to vector couplings.
+Using $\Delta_{f,R}$ from Eqs.~\eqref{eq:DFnum} and \eqref{eq:DRnum}, respectively, in the master formula~\eqref{eq:Vudn}, we can extract $V_{ud}$.
+This requires experimental input for the neutron lifetime $\tau_n$ and the ratio $\lambda$ of axial-vector to vector couplings.
 Using the PDG~\cite{ParticleDataGroup:2022pth,Workman:2022ynf} averages for the experimental input, we obtain

 Both $\tau_n$ and $\lambda$ carry an inflated error due to scale factors.
 Following Ref.~\cite{Cirigliano:2022yyo}, if we instead use the most precise neutron lifetime measurement $\tau_n = 877.75(36)~\mathrm{s}$ from UCN$\tau$@LANL~\cite{UCNt:2021pcg} and the determination of $\lambda$ from the most precise measurement of the beta asymmetry in polarized neutron decay by PERKEO-III~\cite{Markisch:2018ndu,Dubbers:2018kgh}, we obtain a very competitive extraction of $V_{ud}$ from neutron decay: